I’m working on one of these things right now:

 Played a ton of live outdoor shows recently – 6 performances over 8 weeks, which is unusual for me.
 Here’s a sample in the form of the “live” performances I’ve been doing in my attic studio: Solo | Shorts | Band.
 Back in the studio to finish up our second record (The Rockmores) and I’m working on a new solo record too.

 Consider the Source is my new project that audits the way we consume, share, and produce media.
 This project includes live performances, selected workshops, with early access and exclusive episodes.

 Marketing Without the Marketing is about respectful and ethical ways to build an online audience.
 A recent milestone was my 200th (!) episode: The Digital Representation of You.
 I feel like I’ve run out of steam for a bit, but I’m working on some new episodes now.

 I teach a course at Emerson College called Fundamentals of Content Strategy.
 It is a project-based grad-level course that I designed, based on the stuff that I do in practice with my own clients.
-Here’s what I have learned from the experience – including links to my students’ class projects so you can see their work.
+My 2021 students were a great group, and I’m just starting to think about changes to my Spring 2022 course.

 Derek Sivers came up with this concept (a “now” page), and my page is included in his collection.